nizarmah/jarvis/README.md

 Jarvis is a voice assistant.

-It barely works, but it's still helpful while I'm doing the dishes.
+It barely works.
+But with time, it'll operate my computer while I do the dishes.

-> Voice control for YouTube when your hands are full.
-Reliable-ish.
+> Voice control for when your hands are full.
+Unrealiable.
 Scrappy.
 Definitely over-engineered.

 ## Capabilities

 1. Pause and play YouTube videos.
-1. Coming soon: skip YouTube ads.

 ## Usage